-The last AHAC meeting included an overview and hands-on experience of the Take Charge of Your Health (TCOYH) program, an evidenced based self-management program developed by Stanford University Patient Education Research Center.
-The program is licensed by AgeOptions and has been implemented throughout suburban Cook County for over 7 years.
-Maria Oquendo-Scharneck, Health and Diversity Coordinator of AgeOptions and member of the AHAC Strategy & Support Team presented the background and overview of the program which is geared to those who have an on-going health condition or those caring for someone with an on-going health condition.
-April Tolbert and Keith Winn, Master Trainers of the TCOYH program led the group in one of the sessions, which provided an interactive experience.
-Thanks to the Berwyn Library for donating space and AHAC volunteer, Camille Wright of WrightFit Personal Training for leading us in a “Happy” dance during the Physical Activity break.
+The last AHAC meeting, September 16, 2014, included an overview and hands-on experience of the Take Charge of Your Health (TCOYH) program, an evidence based self-management program developed by Stanford University Patient Education Research Center.
+The program is licensed by AgeOptions and has been implemented throughout suburban Cook County for over seven years.
+Maria Oquendo-Scharneck, Health and Diversity Coordinator of AgeOptions and member of the AHAC strategy & support team presented the background and overview of the program which is geared to those who have or are caring for someone with an on-going health condition.
+CCDPH staff and TCOYH master trainers, April Tolbert and Keith Winn, led the group in one of the sessions, which provided an interactive experience.
+Thanks to the Berwyn Libaray for donating space and AHAC volunteer, Camille Wright of WrightFit Personal Training for leading us in a "happy" dance during the physical activity break.
 If your organization would like to host a meeting, contact us at email@example.com.
 Mark your calendar for the next meeting, Thursday, March 26, 2015.

 Learn more and get involved

 To get on our mailing list, please complete and submit the Community Database Update Form.
 For more information about AHAC please call 708-633-8357.